FearlessFrench/html-project/README.md

 <hr>

 ### License
-This project is licensed under the BSD-2-Clause License - see the LICENSE file for details.
+This project is licensed under the BSD 2-Clause "Simplified" License - see the LICENSE file for details.